awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/3_CUR.md

 ### Configure re-write of the S3 object ACLs
 We will setup a Lambda function to re-write the ACLs on newly delivered CUR files.
-This is required to allow sub accounts to read the CUR files, as they are delivered with bucket owner (master account) access only.
+This is required to allow sub accounts to read the CUR files, as they are delivered with bucket owner (management account) access only.

 1. Go to the IAM Dashboard